-The 5 is used to identify students who have already been awarded one undergraduate degree and are taking course work at AUM that will lead to the awarding of a second undergraduate degree or are taking specific course work to meet specific certification requirements.

-Full admission to graduate program for the purpose of earning a master's degree.

-Academic provisional classification.
+- Classification: The 5 is used to identify students who have already been awarded one undergraduate degree and are taking course work at AUM that will lead to the awarding of a second undergraduate degree or are taking specific course work to meet specific certification requirements. - Classification 6: Full admission to graduate program for the purpose of earning a master's degree. - Classification 7: Academic provisional classification.
 Student does not satisfy all admission requirements and is admitted for 20 hours of specified provisional work.
 If an average of 3.0 is achieved in those 20 hours, the student is given full admission.
 The 20 hours of work will apply to the degree requirements.
 Failure to meet the 3.0 average in the 20-hour period will result in denial of full admission to the program.
 The 7 will be used for a returning student who has been released due to grade deficiency.
 Upon returning to do validating work or to prove his or her capability to do graduate work, the student will be issued a 7.
-If the student does not obtain a 3.0 GPA in 20 hours, the student is released from graduate study.

-Administrative provisional classification (documents missing, e.g. admission test score or teaching certificate).
+If the student does not obtain a 3.0 GPA in 20 hours, the student is released from graduate study. - Classification 8: Administrative provisional classification (documents missing, e.g. admission test score or teaching certificate).
 Normally, the student must remove the 8 classification within the first quarter of graduate work in order to register for the second quarter of graduate work.
 A registration hold is placed on all students with a provisional classification.
-(Note: The School of Business does not use this classification.
-All Business students must complete the GMAT before they can be admitted to graduate study.)

-Student holds master's degree from approved institution.
-Admission is for non-degree or certification purposes.

-Provisional classification in the graduate program for the purpose of earning an Ed.S. degree.

-Full admission to the graduate program for the purpose of earning an Ed.S. degree.

-Full admission to the joint Ph.D. program in Public Administration.
+(Note: The School of Business has limited use of this classification.
+All Business students must complete the GMAT before they can be admitted to graduate study.) - Classification 13: Student holds master's degree from approved institution.
+Admission is for non-degree or certification purposes. - Classification 14: Provisional classification in the graduate program for the purpose of earning an Ed.S. degree. - Classification 15: Full admission to the graduate program for the purpose of earning an Ed.S. degree. - Classification 9: Full admission to the joint Ph.D. program in Public Administration. - Classification 10: Non-candidate status.

-Non-candidate status.
 The 10 is used only for validating purposes.
 Courses taken as a 10 shall not apply for degree credit.
-Upon completion of successful validation, the department head and departmental screening committee shall review the work to determine the assignment of an appropriate classification.
+Upon completion of successful validation, the department head and departmental screening committee shall review the work to determine the assignment of an appropriate classification. - Classification 12: Transient status.

-Transient status.
 A student is assigned a 12 classification when he or she is enrolled at another campus but is attending AUM for the purpose of acquiring credit that will be transferred back to his or her home campus.
 The 12 TR is used for both graduate and undergraduate students.